ngi-nix/ngipkgs/README.md

 ## Client CLI

-Anastasis Reducer API is used by client applications to store or load the different states the client application can have
+Anastasis Reducer API is used by client applications to initialise, store or load the different states the client application can have.

 ```
 anastasis-reducer